Trekking the Wakhan, Afghanistan

 Trekking: 5-6 hours

-A short days trekking to the largest of the Kyrgyz settlements at Bozai Gombaz.
+Passing by Khach Goz, we make our way further to Bozai Gombaz which is one of the largest Kyrgyz settlements in the area.
 At Bozai Gombaz there is a chance to visit the nearby Kyrgyz tombs, rest or simply watch the Kyrgyz way of life.

 Day 10 Bozai Gombaz – Chaqmaqtin Lake